obi-reddy/HTML/README.md

 9. Accessibility: HTML provides a range of accessibility features that enable people with disabilities to access and navigate web content.
 Semantic HTML elements like headers, lists, and descriptive tags contribute to creating a more inclusive web experience.
 Accessible web design is important to ensure equal access to information for all users.

 In summary, HTML is a fundamental technology for creating web pages and applications.
 It provides structure, formatting, and interactive features, ensuring compatibility across different platforms, optimizing for search engines, and enabling a wide range of user interactions.

+#To run HTML files, you typically need a web browser.
+Here's a step-by-step guide on how to run HTML files:

+1. Create an HTML file: Use a text editor (e.g., Notepad, Sublime Text, Visual Studio Code) to create a new file.
+Save it with a ".html" extension.
+For example, you can save it as "index.html".

+2. Write HTML code: Open the HTML file in your chosen text editor and write your HTML code within the file.
+You can add tags, elements, content, and any desired formatting.

+3. Save the file: After writing your HTML code, save the file to preserve your changes.

+4. Open the HTML file in a web browser: Locate the HTML file you created and saved.
+Double-click on the file, and it should open in your default web browser.
+The browser will render the HTML code and display the content as a web page.

+Alternatively, you can also follow these steps to run an HTML file within a web browser:

+1. Open a web browser: Launch your preferred web browser (e.g., Google Chrome, Mozilla Firefox, Safari).

+2. Open the browser's file menu: Click on the menu icon (usually represented by three horizontal lines or three dots) located at the top-right corner of the browser window.

+3. Choose "Open File" or "Open": In the file menu, you should find an option like "Open File" or simply "Open".
+Click on it to open a file selection dialog.

+4. Select the HTML file: In the file selection dialog, navigate to the directory where your HTML file is saved.
+Select the HTML file and click "Open" or "Choose" (depending on your browser).

+5. View the HTML file: The web browser will load the HTML file and display it as a rendered web page.
+You can interact with the page, click on links, and see how your HTML code is presented.

+It's important to note that when running an HTML file locally (i.e., from your computer's file system), the browser treats it as a "file://" URL.
+This means that certain web-related features may be restricted or limited due to security reasons.
+To make use of advanced functionality, such as accessing external resources or running server-side scripts, you would need to host your HTML file on a web server.